awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-s3.md

 **Default severity: Low**

+#### <a name="policy-s3-bucketblockpublicaccessdisabled_full"></a>

-This finding informs you that Amazon S3 Block Public Access was disabled for the listed S3 bucket\.
+This finding informs you that Block Public Access was disabled for the listed S3 bucket\.
 When enabled, S3 Block Public Access settings are used to filter the policies or access control lists \(ACLs\) applied to buckets as a security measure to prevent inadvertent public exposure of data\.

 Typically, S3 Block Public Access is turned off on a bucket to allow public access to the bucket or to the objects within\.
 When S3 Block Public Access is disabled for a bucket, access to the bucket is controlled by the policies or ACLs applied to it\.
 This does not mean that the bucket is shared publicly, but you should audit the policies and ACLs applied to the bucket to confirm that appropriate permissions are applied\.

 #### <a name="policy-s3-bucketblockpublicaccessdisabled_remediation"></a>

 **Remediation recommendations:**

+If this activity is unexpected for the associated principal it may indicate the credentials have been exposed or your S3 permissions are not restrictive enough, see [Remediating a Compromised S3 Bucket](guardduty_remediate.md#compromised-s3)\.

 ## Policy:S3/BucketAnonymousAccessGranted<a name="policy-s3-bucketanonymousaccessgranted"></a>